-- Further tailoring CDD and related expectations to be more risk-based and applicable in a domestic context only, given the legal barriers to extraterritorial application; - Amending the CIP regulations, with appropriate controls in place, to allow financial institutions to engage third parties to collect CIP information for all account types; - > Making the following changes to FinCEN's final CDD rule: - Allowing financial institutions to identify beneficial owners on a per-customer basis and not a per-account basis; - Excluding from the definition of legal entity customer entities registered and licensed under foreign laws comparable to those enumerated in the final rule; and - Affirming FinCEN's, rather than the federal functional regulators', ultimate authority to determine CDD standards; - Promulgating transaction monitoring and filtering and model validation regulations or guidance that explicitly allows financial institutions to: - Monitor transactions for actual activity versus "expected" or anticipated activity; - Review and test monitoring scenarios periodically; - Tune scenarios to further increase their efficiency and effectiveness in identifying suspicious transactions and thereby information useful to law enforcement; and - Further innovate within such programs; and - Revising current PEP guidance to: - Narrow the definition of a PEP and explicitly recognize that an individual ceases to be a PEP one year after having left office, absent a contrary determination by the firm using a risk-based approach; and
+- Further tailoring CDD and related expectations to be more risk-based and applicable in a domestic context only, given the legal barriers to extraterritorial application; - Amending the CIP regulations, with appropriate controls in place, to allow financial institutions to engage third parties to collect CIP information for all account types; - Making the following changes to FinCEN's final CDD rule: - Allowing financial institutions to identify beneficial owners on a per-customer basis and not a per-account basis; - Excluding from the definition of legal entity customer entities registered and licensed under foreign laws comparable to those enumerated in the final rule; and - Affirming FinCEN's, rather than the federal functional regulators', ultimate authority to determine CDD standards; - ➤ Promulgating transaction monitoring and filtering and model validation regulations or guidance that explicitly allows financial institutions to: - o Monitor transactions for actual activity versus "expected" or anticipated activity; - o Review and test monitoring scenarios periodically; - Tune scenarios to further increase their efficiency and effectiveness in identifying suspicious transactions and thereby information useful to law enforcement; and - o Further innovate within such programs; and - > Revising current PEP guidance to: - Narrow the definition of a PEP and explicitly recognize that an individual ceases to be a PEP one year after having left office, absent a contrary determination by the firm using a risk-based approach; and o Recognize that due diligence on PEPs is not "one-size-fits-all," and that the level of due diligence with respect to any given PEP should be commensurate with the risks presented by that PEP and the nature of the customer relationship.

-28 Of course, consistent with obligations under Section 312.
+Of course, consistent with obligations under Section 312.